Joshua-Nolan/Joshua-nolan/README.md

 I am an **AI Developer** specializing in high-stakes **Computer Vision** and **Generative AI**.
 From researching deep learning models for medical diagnostics to engineering advanced multi-agent security pipelines, I love solving complex problems with machine learning.

-Based in Manchester, UK 🇬🇧
+Based in Manchester, UK 🇬🇧 (open to relocating)

 ## 🚀 What I'm Working On